 Treatment of food poisoning

 • If the source of the contamination is unknown

-· If the person has eaten mushrooms or seafood
+• If the person has eaten mushrooms or seafood

 • If the person develops bloody diarrhoea

-· If the person develops breathing problems
+• If the person develops breathing problems

 • If the vomiting and diarrhoea still persist after 48 hours

 • If the person's immunity is compromised by some other infectious disease

 • If the person develops a fever

 In cases of ingestion of certain chemicals, medical staff will attempt to remove the toxin from the intestinal tract, either by means of gastric lavage (stomach pump), medication to induce vomiting or laxatives to induce diarrhoea.

+Rehydration is important and is usually done by administering fluids and electrolytes intravenously.
+Antibiotics are sometimes given if there are signs of infection in the intestinal tract.
+In certain cases anti-diarrhoeal medication is prescribed, but this is generally not advised in bacterial infections.
 In serious cases of chemical poisoning, which may result in respiratory failure, patients may need to be ventilated.
 If the toxin has been identified, there are antitoxins available in some cases.
-Food poisoning is a condition which needs to be taken seriously as it could be fatal.
+Food poisoning is a condition that needs to be taken seriously as it could be fatal.